Last updated July, 2019.

 "I'm going through stressful times, and frankly I am finding it too hard to meditate.
 I can notice my thoughts when things are calm - but, when things are not calm, my ability to observe vanishes.
-And then if I force myself to meditate, I get more upset, more stressed, more angry than before.
+At that point, if I force myself to meditate, I get more upset, more stressed, more angry than before.
 I've been trying for a few weeks now - any advice?"

 You said you can notice thoughts when things are calm but not when they are stressful.
 Let me rephrase that for you: you are saying you can meditate unless it's too hard to meditate!

-This doesn't apply to only you, or only to meditating.
-It's the case for most of us, and with most things in life.
+You aren't alone.
+It doesn't apply only to you, and it doesn't apply only to meditating.
+To the contrary, it's the case for most of us, and it's the case with most things in life!

-With meditating, you can't look at it as a "quick fix" or a spot treatment: you can't just do it sporadically and expect meaningful benefits.
-You have to build a consistent practice, and do it every day - whether things are going good or not (especially if they're not)!
+It's important not to look at meditating as a "quick fix" or spot treatment: you can't just do it sporadically and expect meaningful benefits.
+You have to build a consistent practice and do it every day - whether things are going good or not.
+Especially if they're not!

-This consistency and repetition will improve your ability to observe your compulsive mind and its non-stop activity, and it will raise your level of awareness so you can see everything unfolding.
+This consistency and repetition will improve your ability to observe your compulsive mind and its non-stop activity, and it will strengthen awareness so you can see everything as it unfolds.
 As a result, you learn not to get caught up in all of it.
-The more you do it, the more you will be able to carry that skill into stressful times and use it.
+The more you do it (sit and practice), the more you will be able to carry that skill into stressful times and use it.

-Put another way: practice makes perfect (though, technically, none of us will ever be perfect - so, practice makes better).
+Put another way: practice makes perfect.
+Though, technically, perfection isn't skillful to strive for - so, practice makes better.

 You also said meditating causes you to get more stressed, upset, and angry.
-Realize that meditating doesn't cause these thoughts, emotions, or mental states.
-It simply strengthens awareness of what is already there.
-So, by definition, you become more aware of your compulsive mind, your racing thoughts, and whatever they give rise to: stress, anxiety, depression, problems with focus, and so on.
+Realize that meditating doesn't cause these thoughts, emotions, or mental states - it simply strengthens awareness of what is already there.
+So, by definition, you become more aware of your mind, your racing thoughts, and whatever they give rise to: stress, anxiety, depression, problems with focus, and so on.